 If the number is greater than five, they have a legal right to pursue the unpaid debt.
 However, if the debt statute of limitations is less than five years, you don’t legally have to pay the debt.

 You are “safe” from being sued over the debt because you have what is known as an absolute defense.
-You will not automatically win a debt collection lawsuit if you do not present this defense, however.
+However, you will not automatically win a debt collection lawsuit if you do not present this defense.
 You still have to go to court and raise the defense to prevent a judgment against you.

 Should I make a partial payment?

-You may think to yourself that even though the statute of limitations has expired, since you did technically borrow the money, maybe you should make some kind of partial payment.
+Even if the statute of limitations has expired, you may consider making a partial payment on the debt, as you did technically borrow the money.
 While that is a very noble sentiment, you should realize the implications of what you’re doing.
+In some states, making even a partial payment on the debt resets the time period.

 Resetting the Clock